nidu/vscode-copy-json-path/README.md

 # copy-json-path

-Copy path to selected JSON node as string.
+Copy path to selected JSON or JS node as string.

 Path parts are concatenated with `.` or wrapped with `[""]` for object keys and wrapped in `[]` for array indices.